How to Choose Teething Toys

 On the market there are medicines, as OTC products, that can be used to reduce irritation and unpleasant sensation for babies during the cutting of the first teeth.
 They contain a local anesthetic lidocaine in low concentrations (0.33%), which relieves pain that occurs when teeth are sprouting.
 Moreover, these drugs can also contain mild antiseptics (cetylpyridinium chloride, chamomile extract).

 They can be used several times a day, at intervals, preferably after feeding the baby and before bedtime.
 They are applied in a small amounts and are rubbed on the painful area of the gums.
-These gels should not be used with children under the age of three months.
+These gels or drops should not be used with children under the age of three months.
 Side effects of these drugs are very rare, and among them is most common hypersensitivity to certain ingredients of the drug.
 If there is swelling, redness or rash on the baby, the drug should be stopped immediately.